-- a.
+a.
 Operation of Grievance/Complaint System.
+Select one:

-Select one: - No. This Appendix does not apply - O Yes.
-The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver - b.
+No. This Appendix does not apply

+Yes.
+The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver b.
 Operational Responsibility.
 Specify the state agency that is responsible for the operation of the grievance/complaint system:

-plication on for 1915(c) HCBS Waiver: Draft MO.041.00.04 - Jul 01, 2023 Page 89 of 140 par are escription of System.
-Describe the grievance/complaint system, including: (a) the types of grievance rticipants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) a used to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description of the process and timelines for addressing grievances/complaints; and, (c) a used to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description of the process and timelines for addressing grievances/complaints; and, (c) a used to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description of the process and timelines for addressing grievances/complaints; and, (c) a used to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description of the process and timelines for addressing grievances/complaints; and, (c) a used to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the description of the process and timelines for addressing grievances/complaints. the mechanisms that pend lix G: Participant Safeguards Inc ritical Event or Incident Reporting and Management Process.
-Indicate whether the state operate cident Reporting and Management Process that enables the state to collect information on sentinel exwaiver program.
-Select one: • Yes.
-The state operates a Critical Event or Incident Reporting and Management Process (continuough e) omplete Items b 0 No. This Appendix does not apply (do not complete Items b through e) If the state does not operate a Critical Event or Incident Reporting and Management Process, des the state uses to elicit information on the health and welfare of individuals served through the pro- = ate Critical Event or Incident Reporting Requirements.
-Specify the types of critical events or in eged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up propriate authority, the individuals and/or entities that are required to report such events and incident

-Medicaid agency or the operating agency (if applicable).
+c.
+Description of System.
+Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
+State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Appendix G-1: Response to Critical Events or Incidents

+a.
+Critical Event or Incident Reporting and Management Process.
+Indicate whether the state operates Critical Event or Incident Reporting and Management Process that enables the state to collect information on sentinel events occurring in the waiver program.Select one:

+Yes.
+The state operates a Critical Event or Incident Reporting and Management Process (complete Items b through e)

+No. This Appendix does not apply (do not complete Items b through e)

+If the state does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the state uses to elicit information on the health and welfare of individuals served through the program.

+b.
+State Critical Event or Incident Reporting Requirements.
+Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).